Haikp/LearnOpenGL/04_Transformations/README.md

 # Contents of this Branch
 Quickly taking a quick glance over the module involving transformations, there seems to be where reviewing linear algebra will be necessary.
 To do so, I will be watch through the entirety of 3b1b's entire series.
 I have taken linear algebra before, so this should be more of a review than anything.

+Day 2 of going through the 3b1b linear algebra series, I am definitely learning a lot more, especially intended meaning(?) of the values rather than blindly doing the computations correctly.
+I'm sure this is something that I'll have to do eventually, and the computational part should be done by computers and not me.
+The amount of time spent here will be worth it, I'm sure.
+Unfortunately though there doesn't seem to be too many videos left.
+As I'm typing this out, I am on lecture 11/15.
+They are short, however many of them are worth rewatching for a better understanding, as well as conducting a bit of research to confirm my understanding.